Developing mindfulness will be a key component of changing your relationship to pain.

 Recognize factors that can contribute to your chronic pain

-Find out where your pain is really coming from.
-Learn to recognize the root of your pain?
-Of course, if you haven’t done this yet, you’ve got to start by discussing your pain issues with a medical provider.
+If you haven’t done this yet, start by discussing your pain issues with a medical provider.
 Whether you think the origination of the pain is physical or emotional, check it out with a professional, get their thoughts on causes and treatment options.
 You can ask your doctor for a referral to a Pain Management Specialist.
 Your doctor may also refer you to a physical therapist.
-You may want to talk to a counselor or therapist to help you explore emotional pain.
+You may want to talk to a counselor or therapist to help you explore the full bio-psycho-social contributors.
 Remember, you are the customer, you have the right to ask all the questions you need answers for.

 Look Inward